BSW Degree Requirements

 Writing-Intensive Course Requirements

-Junior practicum (SW 391) is required of all students in the second semester of their junior year while concurrently enrolled in SW 303.
-The junior practicum experience requires eight hours per week at a social work agency in the community, as well as attendance at regularly scheduled meetings with the BSW Coordinator who is responsible for all placements.
-The primary objectives of SW 391 are to introduce and prepare students for their role as a social work student in an agency setting.
-To enhance these objectives, students will remain at their assigned practicum sites for their junior and senior practicum experiences.
+Junior Practicum (SW 391) is required of all students in the second semester of their junior year while concurrently enrolled in (or after the completion of) the second required practice course (SW 303).
+The junior practicum experience requires 72 hours of field work during the semester at a social work agency in the community.
+The primary objectives of Junior Practicum (SW 391) are to introduce and prepare students for their role as a social work practicum student in an agency setting.
+To further these objectives, students will remain at their assigned practicum sites for all three semesters of their practicum placement.